Tag: eastern league

 Oyster Burns, Outfielder, Hartford, 1897.

-In 1898, executives of the Hartford baseball club hired veteran major leaguer Bill Traffley as manager.
-Traffley was unpopular with players, he was accused of pocketing gate receipts and he relinquished the manager role halfway through the season to the team’s catcher, Mike Roach.
-The Hartfords adopted a cooperative system to evenly disperse gate earnings amongst the players.
+In 1898 executives of the Hartford baseball club hired veteran major leaguer Bill Traffley as manager, but Traffley was unpopular with players.
+He was accused of pocketing gate receipts and he relinquished his role halfway through the season to their catcher, Mike Roach.
+The Hartfords adopted a cooperative system to evenly disperse gate earnings among players.
 Therefore the team became known as the Hartford Cooperatives.
-Arlie Latham, 1886 World Series champion and baseball’s first showman comedian, guarded third base for the Cooperatives who descended to sixth place in the Atlantic League.
+Arlie Latham, an 1886 World Series champion and baseball’s first showman comedian, guarded third base for the Cooperatives – who descended to sixth place in the Atlantic League.

 Hartford Courant excerpt, 1898.